| No. 4/2020

 Now there is almost full-parity representation in the SE: five out of the eleven supervisory board members are appointed by the German Group works council.
 This construction therefore matches the majority situation which is set out in the German Co-determination Act in the case of contested votes in the supervisory board: the employee bench can always be outvoted due to the double voting rights of the chairperson.
 An SE agreement based on only one-third participation would not have been a fallback solution with well over 2,000 employees.

 The co-determination agreement was concluded between the management and the German Group works council on 11 December 2019.
 It does not provide for the establishment of an SE works council, as there are no employees abroad.
 For the same reason, a special negotiating body (SNB) was not established.
 The management describes this in its merger plan as an unnecessary bureaucratic act.
-Such an interpretation, which is contrary to SE legislation, has so far not been put in practice in any other case.
-However, waiving an SNB is possible under the EU Merger Directive, whereby the standard rules then automatically apply (see report in EWC News 4/2017).
+However, waiving an SNB is only possible under the EU Merger Directive, whereby the standard rules then automatically apply (see report in EWC News 4/2017).

 Press release on the SE conversion